godaddy/gasket/docs/upgrade-to-6.md

 #### Ignore copied files

-Because the `modules/` dir will be generated under the localesDir at build time, you may choose to `.gitignore` that directory to avoid unnecessarily committing it in a git repo.
+Because the `modules/` dir will be generated under the configured `intl.localesDir` at build time, you may choose to `.gitignore` that directory to avoid unnecessarily committing those files to the git repo.

 ```diff
 # .gitignore